Queen Elizabeth’s Granddaughter Zara Tindall Takes A Fall At Burghley Horse Trials

 “There were between seven and ten police cars discreetly parked in a farmyard on the edge of the village, and we saw a few bobbies dotted around the village.
 But considering the number of royals in attendance, it was a surprisingly low-key event.”

-Princess Anne, baby Lena’s grandmother also attended, but Prince William, Kate Middleton and the Cambridge children missed the event, which was held at St. Nicholas Church in Cherington, Gloucestershire, two hours northwest of London.
+Princess Anne, baby Lena’s grandmother, also attended, but Prince William, Kate Middleton and the Cambridge children missed the event, which was held at St. Nicholas Church in Cherington, Gloucestershire, two hours northwest of London.